braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/customize.md

 A hybrid approach to implementation, the Walk approach involves both marketing and developer teams pitching in to match your app or site's branding.

 During the implementation process, developers write custom code to match the look and feel of Content Cards to that of your brand.
 This includes font type, font size, rounded corners, and colors.
-This approach still uses the out-of-the-box Content Cards, however, template styling is handled programmatically by your developers with subclassing.
+This approach still uses the out-of-the-box Content Cards, however, template styling is handled programmatically by your developers.

 Marketers still maintain control of the audience, content, on-click behavior, expiration, and pinning directly in the Braze dashboard.